Plutonomicon/plutarch-plutus/docs/GUIDE.md

 You can use the `A` and `B` constructors during building, but still have your type be represented as integers under the hood!
 You cannot do this with `pconstant`.

 You should prefer `pconstant` (from [`PConstant`/`PLift`](#pconstant--plift)) when you can build something up entirely from Haskell level constants and that *something* has the same representation as the Haskell constant.

+## List iteration is strict
+Chained list operations (e.g a filter followed by a map) are not very efficient in Plutus Core.
+In fact, the iteration is not lazy at all!
+For example, if you did a `pfilter`, followed by a `pmap`, on a builtin list - the entire `pmap` operation would be computed first, the whole list would be iterated through, and *only then* the `pfilter` would start computing.
+Ridiculous!

+## Let Haskell level functions take responsibility of evaluation
+We've discussed how a Haskell level function that operates on Plutarch level terms needs to [be careful](#dont-duplicate-work) about [work duplication](#plet-to-avoid-work-duplication).
+Related to this point, it's good practice to design your Haskell level functions so that *it takes responsibility* for evaluation.

+The user of your Haskell level function doesn't know how many times it uses the argument it has been passed!
+If it uses the argument multiple times without `plet`ing it - there's duplicate work!
+There's 2 solutions to this-
+* The user `plet`s the argument before passing it to the Haskell level function.
+* The Haskell level function takes responsibility of its argument and `plet`s it itself.

+The former is problematic since it's based on *assumption*.
+What if the Haskell level function is a good rule follower, and correctly `plet`s its argument if using it multiple times?
+Well, then there's a `plet` by the caller *and* the callee.
+It won't evaluate the computation twice, so that's good!
+But it does increase the execution units and the script size a bit!

+Instead, try to offload the responsbility of evaluation to the Haskell level function - so that it only `plet`s when it needs to.

+Of course, this is not applicable for recursive Haskell level functions!

 # Common Issues